AlanFreed/PhysicalFields.jl/README.md

 ## Version History

+### Version 1.2.1

+With version 1.8 of Julia, fields specified by *const* in a mutable struct cannot be reassigned after object creation.
+This feature was added to the mutable data structures `MVector,` `MMatrix` and `MArray` for their dimension parameters.

 ### Version 1.2

 Mutable 1D vectors, 2D matrices, and 3D arrays have been added.
 The 2D and 3D arrays are represented internally as 1D arrays whose index operator [] handles the mappings between them.
 This is done to allow them all to be written-to and read-from a JSON file in an efficient and robust manner.